 Academic Director: Dr. Roxane Farmanfarmaian is Academic Director of Global Studies and International Relations at the Institute of Continuing Education (ICE).
-She is an Affiliate of the faculty of Politics and International Relations (POLIS) at Cambridge, and lectures on the Politics of the Modern Middle East, and on international media.
-Dr Farmanfarmaian obtained both her MPhil and PhD from POLIS, and her BA from Princeton University.
-Her publications include Blood and Oil: Inside the Shah's Iran, and two edited volumes, War and Peace in Qajar Persia, and Media and Politics in the Southern Mediterranean (forthcoming); and numerous journal articles, including 'Media and the Politics of the Sacral: Freedom of Expression in Tunisia after the Arab Uprisings' in Media, Culture and Society.
+She is an Affiliate of the faculty of Politics and International Relations (POLIS) at the University of Cambridge, and lectures on the Politics of the Modern Middle East, and on international media.
+Dr. Farmanfarmaian obtained both her MPhil and PhD from POLIS, and her BA from Princeton University.
+Her publications include Blood and Oil: Inside the Shah's Iran, and two edited volumes, War and Peace in Qajar Persia, and Media and Politics in the Southern Mediterranean; and numerous journal articles, including 'Media and the Politics of the Sacral: Freedom of Expression in Tunisia after the Arab Uprisings' in Media, Culture and Society.

-Course Director: Dr Dominic Thomas-James is Course Director of the International Development Undergraduate programme at the Institute of Continuing Education (ICE).
-He earned both his Ph.D. and M.Phil. from Queens' College, Cambridge and is a Fellow at Yale University's Global Justice Program.
+Course Director: Dr Dominic Thomas-James is Course Director of the International Development Undergraduate programme at the Institute of Continuing Education (ICE) and a Research Associate at Fitzwilliam College, at the University of Cambridge.
+He earned both his Ph.D. and M.Phil. from Queens' College, Cambridge, and is a Global Justice Fellow at Yale University.
 His research interests sit within the field of economic crime and international development.
 He is particularly concerned with suspect wealth transiting into jurisdictions that operate sophisticated financial centres, and their legal and regulatory responses to economic crime.
-He is a Secretariat Member of the International Symposium on Economic Crime at Jesus College, Cambridge and regularly speaks at conferences and forums internationally.
+He is a senior organiser of the annual International Symposium on Economic Crime at Jesus College, Cambridge and regularly speaks at conferences and forums internationally.
 Dr Thomas-James's written work has been published in peer-reviewed journals, and he has served as a consultant or expert to various inter-governmental and international organisations.
+He is presently Consultant to ICC FraudNet.
 Dr Thomas-James was called to the Bar of England and Wales by the Honourable Society of the Inner Temple, and is a practising Barrister and Door Tenant at Goldsmith Chambers, London.